-- In order to make a definite timing for the next day, all entries need to be made every day for the next day before 19:00 hours at the show office. - All horses can compete once a day and 2 times per show. - Horses participate maximum one competition per day.
+- In order to make a definite timing for the next day, all entries need to be made every day for the next day before 19:00 hours at the show office. - All horses can compete once a day and 3 times per show. - Athletes are allowed to compete in different categories with different horses. - 5 years old horses not allowed to participate. - Horses participate maximum one competition per day.